orbeon/orbeon-forms-doc/form-runner/feature/automatic-calculations-dependencies.md

 ```

 Automatic calculations dependencies ensure that, even if the totals show in the form before the grid, their values update correctly as the user modifies the "Units" and "Unit Price" fields.

+_NOTE: It is important to note that using *variable* is key for the dependencies to work.
+Using other expressions referring to form data, such as `/form/my-section/my-control`, or `//my-control`, will not work for the purpose of dependencies._

 ## See also